 Nathou Attinger’s great love has always been non-human animals.
 With a BA from UVA, Nathou has owned a landscaping company for 29 years, and currently shares her home with four dogs, three cats, one cockatoo, and a bunch of chickens, pigeons, rabbits, and doves…and her partner!
 Starting RWS 20 years ago allowed Nathou to care for even more animals, and thus far it has succeeded beyond her wildest dreams.
 Nathou holds a category IIB permit to rehabilitate wildlife and train other rehabbers, as well as a permit from the US Fish and Wildlife Service that allows RWS to rehabilitate migratory birds.

 Madeline Zimmer, category IIA, has been training to be a wildlife rehabber at Rockfish Wildlife Sanctuary since 2014.
 Her interest began as a volunteer, although she has had a fondness for animals throughout her life.
-Madeline’s favorite aspect of wildlife rehabilitation is the release process and among her favorite animals that pass through rws are Pileated Woodpeckers, raccoons, and owls.
+Madeline’s favorite aspect of wildlife rehabilitation is the release process and among her favorite animals that pass through rws are Pileated Woodpeckers, Canada Geese, and owls.
 She particularly enjoys her work here because of the connectedness to nature it provides, and feels that wildlife rehab is imperative in a quickly developing world.
 Outside of her RWS life, she enjoys reading, writing, kayaking, and spending time with her family of 1 wife and too many animals.